Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Problem definition

-Since the solvability of this general problem is nontrivial, we study its modification: when does a special periodic solution termed a 1-cycle (see the definition in the next section) exist that satisfies~\eqref{eq:corridor}?
-This formally less general problem is important for two reasons: first, 1-cycles are the simplest periodic solutions of the hybrid system (one impulse over the least period); second, a design procedure exists that leads to a stable 1-cycle with predefined parameters~\citep{MPZh23,MPZh23a,MPZ24}.
+While the solvability of this general problem is nontrivial due to the diversity of complex nonlinear phenomena in the closed-loop dynamics, we study its particularization: when does a special periodic solution termed a 1-cycle (see the definition in the next section) and satisfying~\eqref{eq:corridor} exist?
+This problem is important for two reasons: first, 1-cycles are the simplest periodic solutions of the hybrid system (one impulse over the least period); second, a design procedure leading to a stable 1-cycle with predefined parameters~\citep{MPZh23,MPZh23a,MPZ24} readily exists.